Leadtech/BootFramework/README.md

 **What is it?**
 Most development teams with a need for speed will consider micro frameworks.
-This is a minimalistic implementation of the symfony service container to provide the luxury of a fully featured IoC component for light weight applications.
+This is a minimalistic implementation of the symfony service container to provide the luxury of a fully featured IoC component to light weight applications.
-This package provides an easy to use builder to configure the application context.
+This package provides an easy to use builder to setup the application context.
-If caching is enabled the builder will compile the application context to PHP.
+When caching is enabled the builder will compile the application context to PHP.
-With performance and flexibility in mind this package is designed to be as bare-bones as can be.
+With performance and flexibility in mind this package is designed to be as bare-bones as it can be.
 The only goal of this package is to provide an advanced dependency injection component without making assumptions about other tooling.